zrythm/zrythm/doc/user/plugins-files/plugins/plugin-info.rst

 Plugin Overview
 ===============

-There are various types of :term:`plugins <Plugin>` supported by Zrythm, mentioned in :ref:`scanning-plugins`.
+There are various :term:`plugin <Plugin>` formats supported by Zrythm, covered in :ref:`scanning-plugins`.

-.. tip:: In Zrythm, :term:`SFZ`/:term:`SF2` are also used as plugins.
+.. note:: In Zrythm, :term:`SFZ`/:term:`SF2` are also used as plugins.

 .. _plugin-types: